hayden-xyz/hayden-xyz/README.md

 ## About me 👤

 - IT and public transport nerd
-- Windows/Linux User (Currently running Ubuntu alongside Win11)
+- Windows/Linux User (Currently running Bazzite (with GameScope) alongside Win11)

 ## My current setup 🖥️